Flybersite/learning-bolt/docs/notes.md

 ```

 The -t parameter defines the target machine to run the command on, the -u option the user to login with and the -p option the password.
+The --no-host-key-check option is added to turn of certificate authentication